The Gaggia Brera Superautomatic Espresso Machine Review

 You don’t care for frothing or steaming milk – Not a fan of frothy, milky drinks?
 Or perhaps you are, but you already own a milk frother?
 Then no point buying a machine with a steam wand.
 Check out the Jura Ena Micro 1.
 This compact machine from Jura produces excellent espresso, ristretto, and americanos.
 We were even surprised by how fast it brews a shot of espresso.

-You want excellent espresso at home at the touch of a button – If you want the best espresso just by pressing a couple of buttons, take a look at the Breville Oracle.
-It offers automatic dosing, grinding, and even tamping.
-It is a superautomatic machine in every sense of the word.
-It might be expensive, but we found it makes excellent espresso and offers tons of customization options.
+You want excellent espresso at home at the touch of a button – If you want the best espresso just by pressing a couple of buttons, take a look at the Kalerm KLM 1601 and the Breville Oracle.
+Both machines might be expensive, but we found they make excellent espresso and offers tons of customization options.

 Its rapid steam technology, customizable features, and high-quality touches — such as the pre-infusion mode — show the care that Gaggia put into this machine.
 From an iconic company based in the birthplace of espresso, we expected nothing less.
 And we’re incredibly pleased that you can take the Gaggia Brera home without burning a hole in your wallet.